-Source code and binary distributions (Linux, Mac OS, and Windows) are available at:
+Source code and most recent binary distributions (Linux, Mac OS, and Windows) are available on GitHub.

-An on-line SDT User's and Reference Guide is available.
+An SDT User's and Reference Guide is available.

 Prebuilt sdt binary distributions and sdt3d jar files are available for the Mac OS, Linux, and Windows platforms.

-The SDT source code is also available from the downloads directory.
+The SDT source code is available on GitHub.
 See the build instructions in the source code downloads or further information on building sdt and sdt3d.
 Note that to build the programs, sdt is dependent on NRL's Protolib library and wxWidgets. sdt3d dependencies include NASA's World Wind Java SDK, joglutils (a library that provides Java bindings for OpenGL and 3D model support), and protolib-jni (a library that provides Java native interface to NRL's Protolib protoPipe implementation).

 If you have any questions, or are interested in more information about the Scripted Display Tools, please contact email@example.com.